R. Dutch Fritz: Theatre Designer - Costumes, Scenery, Props, Lighting,

 R. Dutch Fritz: Exhibits Designer, Backdrops & Murals

-I have worked in some aspect of theatre since 1976.
+Since 1976, I have worked in various aspects of theatre.
 For 6 1/2 yrs of that I also designed, built and curated exhibits for a natural history museum in South Dakota.
 I taught Theatre Production & Design at the university level for 30 yrs.
 And I have been designing, directing, building, painting, costuming & lighting for a variety of SF Bay area theatres since 1995, Ellensburg, WA, 1991 - 1995 and Tucson, AZ, 1988 - 1991.
 From about 1973 to 1988 I managed a small home business designing and producing American Indian craftwork, particularly beadwork, leather and feather articles for Lakota (Sioux) Indian dancers.

 I hold an MFA in Theatre Production & Design from University of Arizona, an MSS in Selected Studies: Museum Exhibits & Curation and a BA in Psycology: Counseleing & American Indian Studies, from University of South Dakota I started with an AS in Recreation Leadership from Greenfiled Community College, in MA.
 I completed an intensive Director/Designers' class with preeminant international theatre Designer Ming Cho Lee in 1997.
 I can work in both hand drafting & rendering as well as in Vectorworks, Turbocad, Virtual Light Lab, Powerpoint and other digital platforms.
 I originally learned to program & run lighting on 2 and 3 preset manual boards then progressed through the early hybrid manual-Apple systems to AVAB, Colortran, Leprichon and now ETC-Ion systems.
 While at UA I had the good luck to learn costume rendering from the renouned designer Peggy Kellner, who's work is cited in theatre production text books.
 There are well over 200 production credits in my protfolio.
 I earned the rank of Eagle as a Boy Scout.